Tyrrell Racing: 1960s

-With the help of Elf and Ford, Tyrrell then achieved his dream of moving to Formula One in 1968 as team principal for Matra International, a joint-venture established between Tyrrell's own privateer team and the French auto manufacturer Matra.
+With the help of Elf and Ford, Tyrrell then achieved his dream of moving to Formula One in 1968 as a team principal for the team officially named Matra International, a joint-venture established between Tyrrell's own privateer team and the French auto manufacturer Matra.
 Stewart was a serious contender, winning three Grands Prix in the Tyrrell-run Matra MS10.
 The car's most innovative feature was the use of aviation-inspired structural fuel tanks.
 These allowed the chassis to be around 15 kg lighter while still being stronger than its competitors.
 The FIA considered the technology to be unsafe and decided to ban it for 1970, insisting on rubber bag-tanks.

 For the 1969 championship, the Matra works team decided not to compete in Formula One.
 Matra would instead focus its efforts on Ken Tyrrell's 'Matra International' team and build a new DFV powered car with structural fuel tanks, even though it would only be eligible for a single season.
 Stewart won the 1969 title easily, driving the new Cosworth-powered Matra MS80 which corrected most of the weaknesses of the MS10.
 Stewart's title was the first won by a French car, and the only one won by a car built in France as well as by a car entered by a privateer team.
 It was a spectacular achievement from the British team and the French constructor that both had only entered Formula One the previous year.

 1970s

 For the 1970 season following Matra's merger with Simca, Tyrrell were asked by Matra to use their V12 rather than the Cosworth.
 Simca was a subsidiary of the American company Chrysler, a rival of Ford.

 Stewart tested the Matra V12 and found it inferior to the DFV.
 As a large part of the Tyrrell budget was provided by Ford, and another significant element came from French state-owned petroleum company Elf, which had an agreement with Renault that precluded supporting a Simca partner, Ken Tyrrell had little alternative but to buy a March 701 chassis as interim solution while developing his own car in secret.
+As a result, the name of his team Matra International was officially changed to Tyrrell Racing Organisation at the beginning of the 1970 season.

 Tyrrell was still sponsored by French fuel company Elf, and Tyrrell would retain the traditional French blue racing colours for most of the rest of its existence.
 Tyrrell and Stewart ran the March-Fords throughout 1970 with mixed success, while Derek Gardner worked on the first in-house Tyrrell Grand Prix car at the woodshed in Ockham, Surrey.